firedrakeproject/firedrake/doc/sphinx/source/backends.rst

 computed by a block of threads in parallel.
 All threads of a thread block have access to a shared memory, which is used as a shared staging area initialised by thread 0 of each block, see lines 30-41 above.
-A call to ``__syncthreads()`` makes sure these initial values are visible to all threads of the block.
-Afterwards, all threads cooperatively gather data from the indirectly accessed :class:`~pyop2.Dat` via the :class:`~pyop2.Map`, followed by another synchronisation.
-Following that, each thread stages pointers to coordinate data in a thread-private array which is then passed to the ``midpoint`` kernel.
-As for other backends, the first argument, which is written directly, is passed as a pointer to global device memory with a suitable offset.
+A call to ``__syncthreads()`` ensures these initial values are visible to all threads of the block.
+After this barrier, all threads cooperatively gather data from the indirectly accessed :class:`~pyop2.Dat` via the :class:`~pyop2.Map`, followed by another synchronisation.
+Following that, each thread loops over the elements in the partition with an increment of the block size.
+In each iteration a thread-private array of pointers to coordinate data in shared memory is built which is then passed to the ``midpoint`` kernel.
+As for other backends, the first, directly accessed, argument, is passed as a pointer to global device memory with a suitable offset.

 .. _Instant: https://bitbucket.org/fenics-project/instant
 .. _FEniCS project: http://fenicsproject.org